JackLamb99/jdm-culture/README.md

 - Contrast and Legibility: The design uses light-on-dark and dark-on-light combinations that meet WCAG contrast guidelines for accessibility.
 - Consistency: A limited but consistent palette is used across the site to reinforce a clear visual identity.
 - Emotional Impact:
-    - Red conveys excitement and speed — key elements of car culture.
+    - Red conveys excitement and speed, key elements of car culture.
     - Indigo represents technology and reliability.
     - Grey tones evoke modernity and balance the more vibrant accents.
 - Focus: Accent colours are strategically used for call-to-action buttons, hover states, and navigation to guide the user’s attention.